 Click to See Our

-Problem Description: The Farley and Garner Bogs were farmed for cranberries for several decades.
-In early 2014, the cranberry farmer notified both Towns of Falmouth and Mashpee that he was abandoning his leases on these bogs as cranberry farming was no longer economical for him.
-These bogs have been abandoned for well over six years and have invasive plant species taking root.
-Many decades ago, sea run brook trout swam up the Childs River to spawn in Johns Pond in Mashpee.
-The dam south of Carriage Shop Road in Falmouth has restricted the flow of the river forming two ponds which warm the river.
-The upper Childs River is now too warm and shallow to encourage migration and spawning of these native fish and others.
+Problem Description: The Farley and Garner Bogs were farmed for cranberries over several decades.
+In early 2014, the cranberry farmer notified both the Towns of Falmouth and Mashpee that he was abandoning his leases on these bogs as cranberry farming was no longer economically viable for him.
+With their abandonment, invasive plant species took root.
+Many decades earlier, sea run brook trout swam up the Childs River to spawn in Johns Pond in Mashpee.
+The earthen dam south of Carriage Shop Road in Falmouth restricted the flow of the river forming two ponds which warmed the river.
+The upper Childs River was too warm and shallow to encourage migration and spawning of these native fish.

-1. Remove a dam which creates two shallow ponds on the Childs River.
+1. Remove the dam which created two shallow ponds on the Childs River.

-2. Restore the Childs River through the bogs by removing flow barriers, increasing and improving aquatic habitat, restoring hydrologic and geomorphic processes, and installing native trees and vegetation to improve the native ecosystems and further shade the river.
+2. Restore the Childs River through the bogs by removing flow barriers, increasing and improving aquatic habitat, restoring hydrologic and geomorphic processes, and installing native trees and vegetation to improve the ecosystem and further shade the river.